micromark/micromark-extension-gfm-footnote/readme.md

 ### `BackLabelTemplate`

-Generate a back label dynamically.
+Generate a back label dynamically (TypeScript type).

 For the following markdown: